 5% if 6 ≤ TN ≤ 11

-A player who forfeits a tournament game without giving the tournament director notice and reasonable cause may have up to 5000 points deducted from their accumulated Representative Points for each forfeited game or be banned from representing Australia for a period determined by the AGA committee; the player may appeal to the AGA Committee for consideration of mitigating circumstances.
-Other penalties may be applied by the Committee for offensive or inappropriate behaviour at tournaments including overseas tournaments in which the player represents the AGA.
+A player who forfeits a tournament game in an international tournament without giving the tournament director notice and reasonable cause may have up to 5000 points deducted from their accumulated Representative Points for each forfeited game or be banned from representing Australia for a period determined by the AGA committee.
+The player may appeal to the AGA Committee for consideration of mitigating circumstances.

 Disputes will be referred to the AGA Committee, if the dispute is not resolved there it will be managed through section 11.1 of the AGA Constitution.